If you are asking yourself this question, the answer is “yes”. Recovery is a term usually associated with addiction, but it is far more reaching.

 Perhaps you are wondering “how do I get started”?
 The first step is admittance.
 We have a saying in principle one that goes like this, “Realize I’m not God.
 I admit that I am powerless to control my tendency to do the wrong thing and that my life is unmanageable.”
 I’d like to re-phrase that sentence for you as follows, “Realizing that I’m not God, I admit that I need His divine guidance in my life so that my hurts are no longer what defines me.
 God and God alone, through his Son Jesus, has the power to align my life so that I may experience the fullness of His grace.
 God has a purpose for me, and His purpose is good.”

-If you would like more information about this exciting ministry, please contact me.
-I would love the opportunity to share God’s healing grace with you.
+If you would like more information about this exciting ministry, please contact us.
+We would love the opportunity to share God’s healing grace with you.

-Please contact me if you would like more information about this exciting ministry.
+Please contact us if you would like more information about this exciting ministry.